ChristianVaikona/CFB_NFL_Draft_Predictions/README.md

 ---

 ## 📊 Current Project Status

-- CURRENTLY IN MIDTERM WEEK
-(Have been studying since last week; Progress should return by next Monday Oct.
-20)

 - Collected 2021 NCAA season data (Passing, Rushing, Receiving) and 2023 NFL Draft data
 - Loaded and validated datasets in Pandas
 - Beginning exploratory data analysis (EDA) to inspect, clean, and understand data structure